Spicy Turkey Chili

 1 16 oz can low sodium tomato sauce

 1 16 oz can chili beans ( I prefer Bush’s, medium sauce)

-1 15 oz can low sodium dark red kidney beans, drained and rinsed
+1 15 oz can low sodium dark or light red kidney beans, drained and rinsed

 2 10 oz cans Mexican Lime Cilantro tomatoes, (I prefer Rotel)

 1/2 cup beer or water (I used beer)